githubuniverseworkshops/grafting-monorepos/README.md

 </details>

 You can see the results of the analysis in the [`linux-filter-repo` folder](./linux-filter-repo)

+### Report out

+Report your findings from the above commands in comments section of the [Activity 2: Analysis](https://github.com/githubuniverseworkshops/grafting-monorepos/issues/2).
+Be sure to include answers to the following questions in your comments, if possible:
+    - Do you find any patterns?
+    - Was there anything surprising?

 ## :seedling: Activity 3: Graft a repository (20 minutes)